 Think about how certain logos instantly spark feelings when you see them.
 The Coca-Cola logo might give you the initial bubbles of anticipation, akin to its iconic drink.
 Or even give you the old, Guinness nostalgia of your first pint.
 All within a fraction of a second.

-I.e. the less than welcome Jaguar rebrand.
+I.e. the less-than-welcome Jaguar rebrand.
 The execution and rollout of the announcement that the heritage company has decided on a new logo shocked many, with some feeling:

 I’m not entirely sold on the typeface.
 Within the logos itself it’s OK I guess, but using this font across their website feels like a misstep.
 Its roundness, especially when paired with round buttons, comes off as overly quirky—it almost feels like the old Smart branding.
 It doesn’t convey a premium feel at all.